 - Milk: Use whole milk only, not reduced fat.

-- Extra Virgin Olive Oil: This cake is all about the olive oil, so be sure to use extra virgin olive oil (not regular olive oil).
+- Extra Virgin Olive Oil: This cake is all about the olive oil, so be sure to use extra-virgin olive oil (not regular olive oil).

-- Grapefruit Zest: To zest the grapefruit use the smallest grate on a box grater (or a zester).
+- Grapefruit Zest: To zest the grapefruit, use the smallest grate on a box grater (or a zester).
 Be sure to zest only the bright outermost part of the grapefruit.
 Stop before you get to the inner portion that is no longer bright and shiny.

 - Baking Powder: For leavening.
-Once the baking powder is added it is important to get the cake in the oven quickly.
+Once the baking powder is added, it is important to get the cake in the oven quickly.
 Baking powder is double-acting.
 The first reaction happens when the baking powder comes in contact with liquid.
 You may even start to see it bubble and fizz when adding it to the batter.
-If the cake batter is left out too long on the counter before putting it in the oven the baking powder will have already reacted and you will be left with a flat cake.
+If the cake batter is left out too long on the counter before putting it in the oven, the baking powder will have already reacted and you will be left with a flat cake.

 - Salt: To balance and bring out flavor.